-LE/ A Procedure una will send a report of students in need of a surrogate parent (including students whose parents are unknown vailable and all students who are wards of the state) to BSE or make it available onsite for verification as direc he Chairperson.
-LEA will have available files of all students who have a surrogate parent assigned. will review and send to BSE, or make it available onsite for verification as directed by the Chairperson, evider uitment, selection, training, and assignment of surrogate parents.
+Sta ndards to Be Met / Procedures to Follow LE P A Procedure una will send a report of students in need of a surrogate parent (including students whose parents are unknown or vailable and all students who are wards of the state) to BSE or make it available onsite for verification as directed ne Chairperson.
+LEA will have available files of all students who have a surrogate parent assigned. will review and send to BSE, or make it available onsite for verification as directed by the Chairperson, evidence of uitment, selection, training, and assignment of surrogate parents.
 LEA will discuss LEA Team Discussion Points and complete the Data Collection Summary.
-LEA will also answer the following two questions: hon s the LEA document a procedure to identify students who need surrogate parents, including unaccompanie neless youth?
-YesNo that s the LEA document a procedure to assign a surrogate parent not more than 30 days after the LEA determine the student needs a surrogate parent?
-YesNo Sp ecial Considerations E Procedure BS e Procedure Cha Cha assi irperson will select and review 10%, or not less than 3, files of non-wards of state students with surrogate par Cha assi Cha irperson will select and review 10%, or not less than 3, files of non-wards of state students with surrogate par gned.
+LEA will also answer the following two questions: hom s the LEA document a procedure to identify students who need surrogate parents, including unaccompanied reless youth?
+YesNo that s the LEA document a procedure to assign a surrogate parent not more than 30 days after the LEA determines the student needs a surrogate parent?
+YesNo Special Considerations BSE Procedure Chairperson will select and review 10%, or not less than 3, files of non-wards of state students with surrogate pa assigned.
 Chairperson will also review all files of students who are wards of the state.
-Cha assi Cha a. irperson will select and review 10%, or not less than 3, files of non-wards of state students with surrogate par gned.
-Chairperson will also review all files of students who are wards of the state. irperson will answer the following questions: Were surrogate parents appointed within 30 days of identification of need for a surrogate?
-Cha assi Cha a. b. irperson will select and review 10%, or not less than 3, files of non-wards of state students with surrogate pargned.
-Chairperson will also review all files of students who are wards of the state. irperson will answer the following questions: Were surrogate parents appointed within 30 days of identification of need for a surrogate?
-YesNoNA (No students need surrogate parents) Are assigned surrogate parents persons other than individuals employed by an agency involved in the education or care of the child?
+Chairperson will answer the following questions: a.
+Were surrogate parents appointed within 30 days of identification of need for a surrogate?
+YesNoNA (No students need surrogate parents) b.
+Are assigned surrogate parents persons other than individuals employed by an agency involved in the education or care of the child?
+YesNo NA (No students need surrogate parents) C. Are surrogate parents actively involved in the education of the child (e.g. attending IEP meetings)?
+YesNoNA (No students need surrogate parents) d.
+Does the LEA document a procedure to identify students who need surrogate parents, including unaccompanied homeless youth?
+YesNoNA Chai rperson will review the report provided by the LEA to determine compliance.